-Scope
+2. Scope

-The procedure applies to all adults who are currently working at Cotham, including volunteers, regardless of whether the school is where the alleged abuse took place.
-Allegations against a staff member or volunteer who is no longer teaching should be referred to the police.
+2.1 The procedure applies to all adults who are currently working at Cotham, including volunteers, regardless of whether the school is where the alleged abuse took place.
+Serious allegations against members of staff should be referred to the police.

-General Principles
+3. General Principles

-The following procedures should be used in respect of all cases in which it is alleged that a member of staff or a volunteer in the school has:

-- Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against or related to a child, or - Behaved in an inappropriate way towards a child which may indicate that he or she is unsuitable to work with children.

-The procedures may also be used:

-- If a concern arises about a member of staff in his/her private life which indicates that they may be unsuitable to work with children. - If there has been a recommendation from a strategy discussion that consideration should be given to the risk posed to children they work with, or
+- 3.1 The following procedures should be used in respect of all cases in which it is alleged that a member of staff or a volunteer in the school has: - Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children - Behaved in an inappropriate way towards a child which may indicate that he or she is unsuitable to work with children. - 3.2 The procedures may also be used: - If a concern arises about a member of staff in their life outside of school which indicates that they may be unsuitable to work with children (known as transferable risk). - If there has been a recommendation from a strategy discussion that consideration should be given to the risk posed to children they work with, or

-• When an allegation is made about abuse that took place some time ago and the accused person may still be working with or have contact with children.

-It is imperative that everyone who deals with allegations of abuse maintains an open and enquiring mind.
+- When an allegation is made about abuse that took place some time ago and the accused person may still be working with or have contact with children. - 3.3 It is imperative that everyone who deals with allegations of abuse maintains an open and enquiring mind.
 Even allegations that appear less serious must be followed up and taken seriously.
 The procedure aims to provide effective protection for the child and support for the person who is the subject of the allegation.

-Procedure - All staff.
+4. Procedure - All staff.

-What should I do if I am concerned about the behaviour of a member of staff towards a child?
+4.1 What should I do if I am concerned about the behaviour of a member of staff towards a child?